open-telemetry/opentelemetry-ruby/adapters/all/README.md

 Or, if you use [bundler][bundler-home], include `opentelemetry-adapters-all` in your `Gemfile`.

 The `opentelemetry-api` has functionality to discover the instrumentation adapters that an application depends on.
-It maintains an registry of discovered adapters that SDKs can use to automatically install the instrumentation for you.
+It maintains a registry of discovered adapters that SDKs can use to automatically install the instrumentation for you.
 These instructions pertain to the offical `opentelemetry-sdk` implementation.
 Consult the documentation for your SDK if you are using an alternative implementation.

 ### Use All